adithyak2k03/Cat-Dog-Classification-using-CNN/README.md

 # Convolutional_neural_network
-Working of a CNN architecture
+Working of a CNN architecture on Cats and dogs dataset

 Dataset used :